You baby’s skin is up to 30% more delicate than your own, so it’s vital to keep it protected from the sun’s powerful and harmful UV rays.

 But why do people say not all babies should wear sunscreen?

-If your baby is under 6 months it’s best to completely avoid sun exposure, negating the need to apply sunscreen unless absolutely necessary.
+If your baby is under 6 months it’s best to completely avoid sun exposure, negating the need to apply any unless absolutely necessary.

-But what about older children – what type of sunscreen should you use?
+But what about older children – what types of products should you use?
 How often should you apply it?

-And do darker babies need to wear sunscreen too?
+And do darker babies need to apply any?